-Or you can download the poems direct from this site (In that case, you will have to register with us.
-The process is simple and quick and again free of charge.
+You can download the poems direct from this site, either individually or by collection.
+To do so you first register with us.
+There are no strings attached to this and the process is both simple and free of charge.
 Go to "Registration" on the menu to the left of this text.
-Thereafter, if you want to download more poems, you would just sign in).

-All the poets whose portraits you can see at the top of these pages have work displayed in the poem collections we've put together, or are just about to.
+All the poets whose faces you can see at the top of these pages have work displayed in the poem collections we've put together.
 Most are contemporary.
-Several have been active in helping put the collections together, or have otherwise shown support to this project over the years.
+Several have helped put the collections together, or have otherwise shown support to this project over the years.
 These include : Andrew Motion, Fiona Sampson, Stephen Watts, Debjani Chatterjee, David Hart.
 The faces appear in random order, and the order keeps changing.

 At the bottom of the site pages, you will see the logos of all the bodies who've helped to fund the project at different times.

-In the Menu on the left, you will also find a "Forum" where there is a chance to contribute your own ideas or experiences concerning the collections we supply.
+The menu on the left also offers more information about the project - how it developed, where the poems have gone, etc (see "More About Us").
+There is a "Forum" too, where you have the chance to contribute your own ideas or experiences concerning the collections we supply.
 To do so you will have to sign in.

 Poems for...is one of several ideas and initiatives promoted by the charity Hyphen-21

-The project worker for Poems for... is Rogan Wolf, who did the writing for this site.
+The founder and Director of Poems for... is Rogan Wolf, who did the writing for this site.